kcarlton55/flashcardz/README.md

 ## **Features**
 * Cost: Free (as the wind).
 * Easy addition of words and defintions via copy and paste.
-* Can add links to urls into cards
+* User can add links to urls into cards.
-* Can import word and definitions from an Excel file.
+* Can import words and definitions from an Excel file.
-* Deck of cards shuffled before each viewing.
+* Deck of cards is shuffled before each viewing.
-* Score kept of number of times the word's definitions correcty known.
+* Score kept of number of times the word's definitions are correcty known.
 * Card automatically removed once max score has been reached.
+* Can highlight portions of text with underscores, italics, or colors.
+* flashcardz needs no supporting files.
+Only the basic python program is needed.

 ## **How to install**